AdaCore/spark2014/lrm/source/packages.rst

 The hidden state of a package may be represented by one or more state abstractions, with each pair of state abstractions representing disjoint sets of hidden variables.

-If a subprogram P with a Global aspect is declared in the visible part of a package and P reads or updates any of the hidden state of the package then P shall denote, in its Global aspect, the state abstractions with the correct mode that represent the hidden state referenced by P. If P has a Depends aspect then the state abstractions shall be denoted as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.
+If a subprogram P with a Global aspect is declared in the visible part of a package and P reads or updates any of the hidden state of the package then the state abstractions shall be denoted by P. If P has a Depends aspect then the state abstractions shall be denoted as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.